cms-analysis/CombineHarvester/docs/PostFitShapes.md

 **File**: CombineTools/test/PostFitShapes.cpp

-The program `CombineTools/bin/PostFitShapes` is used to dump a set of pre- and post-fit distributions from a datacard.
+The program `PostFitShapes` is used to dump a set of pre- and post-fit distributions from a datacard.
 There is no need to specify which categories or processes to extract, this will be done automatically and so should work for any shape-based analysis.
 The effect of all normalisation and shape uncertainties is evaluated.
 In addition, there is an option to calculate post-fit/pre-fit scale factors for each background and the total background uncertainty in each category.
 This numbers can then be used as input for producing post-fit control distributions.
 The following options are available:

     Configuration:
     -d [ --datacard ] arg      The datacard .txt file [REQUIRED]